sunnysingh/share-buttons/README.md

+# We moved.

+Share Buttons has been rebranded as socialshares and exists under [socialshares/buttons](https://github.com/socialshares/buttons).

+This repo and the `share-buttons` Bower package will remain up for reference, but will no longer receive updates.

 # Share Buttons

 Share Buttons is a project that aims to speed up the web by removing the need for Twitter's, Facebook's, or Google+'s external JavaScript that developers copy-and-paste into their web pages.